ronnievsmith/firebase-v4-auth/README.md

 ### Installation

 The public folder contains the single index.html file.
 From the Firebase console, create a Firebase project.
 Under the Overview section click on "Add Firebase to your web app".
+From the Firebase console, go to Authentication > Templates tab and remove "/__/auth/action" from the Action URL - we don't need it.
+Keep the query parameters in the Action URL (the text after the ?).

 ### Contribute